aaronpriven/Array-2D-pm/README.md

 - **unblessed()**

-    Returns a new, unblessed array, containing the same rows as the 2D array object.
+    Returns an unblessed array containing the same rows as the 2D array object.
+If called as a class method and given an argument that is already unblessed, will return the argument.
+Otherwise will create a new, unblessed array.

     This is usually pointless, as Perl lets you ignore the object-ness of any object and access the data inside, but sometimes certain modules